Pylons/pyramid/docs/designdefense.rst

 Pyramid Provides Too Few "Rails"
 --------------------------------

-By design, :app:`Pyramid` is not a particularly "opinionated" web framework.
+By design, :app:`Pyramid` is not a particularly opinionated web framework.
 It has a relatively parsimonious feature set.
 It contains no built in ORM nor any particular database bindings.
 It contains no form generation framework.
 It has no administrative web user interface.
 It has no built in